Skyus/libSOIL/README.md

-# libSOIL for Mac OS X
+# libSOIL
-This is libSOIL (Simple OpenGL Image Library) with modifications to the Makefile to let it install nicely on Mac OS X. By default, libSOIL.a and libSOIL.dylib will be installed in /opt/local/lib/, and the libSOIL headers will be installed in /opt/local/include/SOIL/.
+This is just libSOIL, with a better Mac OS X makefile and some adjustments to reduce reliance on deprecated behavior that makes Clang not very happy.

 # Installing
 Clone this repo, make, make install.
-To install elsewhere, change the INCLUDEDIR and LIBDIR in the Makefile.
-If you do this, be aware that the install\_name for libSOIL.dylib must be the same as full absolute path to that file, or else any programs linked against it will fail to load.

 # License
-Public domain.
+Public domain, though be aware, this code is provided as-is, free of any warranty or guarantees it will work.
+I am not responsible for any harm coming to your computer or projects as a result of this code.